Internet-Person-IP/katacoda-scenarios/code/step5.md

 3. Build: Which build the Docker Image
 4. Push: Which Pushes the Docker Image to your Container Registry
 5. GKE-deploy: Which changes the image in the deployment.yaml file to the one that is your most current build.

-**You now need to enable Kubernetes Engine for your CloudBuild Service account which can be done [here](https://console.cloud.google.com/cloud-build/settings/service-account)**

 **There is one final thing you need to do and that makes the Container Registry public which can be done [here](https://console.cloud.google.com/gcr/settings) (in a real production environment you would not do this but it can be complicated to set up the correct permissions with GCP so I decided to skip it)**